aws-samples/serverless-samples/apigw-log-analytic/README.md

 If you have not activated QuickSight in your AWS account, follow the steps below.
 Otherwise, you can skip to step 2.

 1. Create a QuickSight Account.
-    1. Navigate to Amazon QuickSight service from the AWS Management console.
+    1. Navigate to QuickSight service from the AWS Management console.
     2. Click **Sign up for QuickSight**.
     3. Enter Email and account name.